Correcting The Deficit In Critical Thinking

 But what about thinking?
 Can critical thinking–wrought and wielded by the thinkers–coexist in a standardized learning environment designed to promote the broadest numbers of students to mastery of the most traditional academic content?
 Possibly–but that may not be the best way to ask the question.

 Is education designed to promote affection, curiosity, inquiry, and critical thinking?

 People race tractors and ride on hot air balloons but that doesn’t mean either are entirely suited to the task.
 Outside of education, it is in the disparity of function and application that our amusement resides.
 But within education?
 Generation after generation of students suffer from the deficit.

 In ‘What Does Critical Thinking Mean’?, I said:

 Critical thinking is among the first causes for change (personal and social) but is a pariah in schools –for no other reason than it conditions the mind to suspect the form and function of everything it sees, including your classroom and everything being taught in it.
 In critical thinking, the thinking is only a strategy to arrive at informed criticism, which is itself is a starting pointing for understanding one’s self and/or the world around you.
-While in function it can run parallel to the scientific method, science intends to arrive an unbiased, neutral, and zero-human conclusion.
-In critical thinking, there is no conclusion; it is constant interaction with changing circumstances and new knowledge that allows for broader vision which allows for new evidence which starts the process over again.
+While in function it can run parallel to the scientific method, science intends to arrive at an unbiased, neutral, and zero-human conclusion.
+In critical thinking, there is no conclusion; it is constant interaction with changing circumstances and new knowledge that allows for a broader vision which allows for new evidence that starts the process over again.